ununian/StrapButtonSharp/README.md

   • Copy UIButtonExtension to any of directories in your project directly.

 ## How to use
-  • Let UIButton to use Bootstrap style:
+  • Apply Bootstrap style to your UIButton:
 ```CSharp
 	yourButton.DefaultStyle();
 	yourButton.PrimaryStyle();